vinu3783/TalentScout-1.0/README.md

 1. **Greeting** — TalentBot introduces itself and the screening process
 2. **Info Collection** — Bot asks for full name, email, phone, years of experience, desired role, current location, and tech stack — one field at a time
-3. **Résumé Upload** *(optional)* — Candidate uploads a PDF résumé.
+3. **Resume Upload** *(optional)* — Candidate uploads a PDF resume.
 The bot extracts text locally using `pdfplumber`, finds companies, projects, and skills, then generates 3 personalised questions referencing actual experience
 4. **Technical Questions** — 3–8 curated questions matched to the declared tech stack and levelled by experience (fresher vs experienced)
 5. **Farewell** — Bot summarises the candidate's full profile and explains next steps